Mile 22: Release

-In 2018, Peter Berg announced plans for a sequel, which has likely been delayed due to the COVID-19 pandemic.
+Home media

+Universal Pictures Home Entertainment released Mile 22 on Digital on October 30, 2018, and was released on Blu-ray and DVD on November 13, 2018.

 Reception

 Box office

 Mile 22 grossed $37.6 million in the United States and Canada, and $28.7 million in other territories, for a total worldwide gross of $66.3 million.

 In the United States and Canada, Mile 22 was released alongside Alpha, and was projected to gross around $17 million from 3,520 theaters in its opening weekend.
 It made $5.3 million on its first day, including $1 million from Thursday night previews at 2,600 theaters.
 It went on to debut to $13.6 million, finishing third at the box office.
 In its second weekend the film dropped to sixth place, making $6 million.